schmoelder/diss/doc/02_model_based_design/05_design_solution.md

 - Linear programming (LP): Finding the optimal solution to a linear objective function subject to linear equality and inequality constraints.
 - Quadratic programming (QP): Finding the optimal solution to a quadratic objective function subject to linear equality and inequality constraints.
-- Constrained optimization (COP): Solving an objective function subject to one or more constraints on the variables.
+- Constrained optimization programming (COP): Solving an objective function subject to one or more constraints on the variables.
 - Nonlinear programming (NLP): Finding the optimal solution to a nonlinear objective function subject to nonlinear equality and inequality constraints.
 - Integer linear programming (ILP): Finding the optimal solution to an objective function where variables are constrained to be integers, with linear constraints.
 - Mixed integer linear programming (MIP): Finding the optimal solution to an objective function where some or all variables are constrained to be integers, with linear constraints.